faiyazthulla-shaik/Latex_Resume/README.md

-# Latex_Resume
+# LATEX Resume
-.tex code for SDE Resume
+The repository contains the .tex code.